 CCC-SLP Application Timeline

-After completing your online application and all of the additional required documentation, ASHA states a response should be sent within approximately six weeks.
+After completing your online application and submitting the required additional documentation, ASHA states that a response should be sent within approximately 6 weeks (for a completed application).
+Contact the Action Center at 800-498-2071 with any questions about applying for ASHA certification.

 What if Your CCC-SLP Application Is Rejected?